jonesd/docker-presentation/slides.md

 + Provide shared services across all containers running on the host using docker API
  + Collect logs and ship them to a central logging repository
  + Standard monitoring for all containers
-+ ICT has found nginx-proxy and TODO a useful starting point
++ ICT has found jwilder/nginx-proxy and digitalwonderland/logstash-forwarder images useful starting points

 ---